Commensurating actions of birational groups and groups of pseudo-automorphisms: Divisorial valuations, hypersurfaces, and the action of

-The only thing that has not been proven yet is the fact that the homomorphism $f\in \Bir(X)\mapsto \Bij(\Hyp(X))$ is injective.
-But the kernel of this homomorphism is made of birational transformations $f$ such that $f_\circ (W)=W$ for every irreducible hypersurface $W$ of $X$.
-Since $X$ is projective, one can embed $X$ in some projective space $\P^m_\bfk$; then, every point of $X(\bfk)$ is the intersection of finitely many irreducible hyperplane sections of $X$: since all these sections are fixed by $f$, every point is fixed by $f$, and $f$ is the identity.
+It remains only to prove that the homomorphism $f\in \Bir(X)\mapsto f_\bullet \in \Bij(\Hyp(X))$ is injective.
+An element of its kernel satisfies $f_\circ (W)=W$ for every hypersurface $W$ of $X$.
+Embedding $X$ in some projective space~$\P^m_\bfk$, every point of $X(\bfk)$ is the intersection of finitely many irreducible hyperplane sections of $X$: since all these sections are fixed by $f$, every point is fixed by $f$, and $f$ is the identity.